ropolexi/DeSoLibraryESP32/examples/matrix_price_ticker/Readme.md

 # DeSo Dashboard with 16x2 LCD

 ## Introduction
-This is to demonstrate the use of deso library to display information about deso price on a LED matrix display with esp32 microcontroller
+This is to demonstrate the use of deso library to display information about deso price on a LED matrix display with esp32 microcontroller.
+Every 30 seconds it updates the price.

 ## Pre requisite libraries
 - https://github.com/bblanchon/ArduinoJson